 Can I use dried mulberries?

-Not for the sauce — fresh or frozen work best.
-Dried don’t break down well.
+No, fresh or frozen work best.
+Dried ones don’t break down for sauce.

 Do I need a springform pan?

-It’s highly recommended.
-It makes it much easier to release the cheesecake cleanly.
+Yes.
+It makes it way easier to release the cheesecake cleanly.